seghil/OpenCavity/opencavity/Docs/tutorial9.rst

 First we generate a fundamental Gaussian beam using Hermite-Gauss beams generator (HgBasis function) then we see how to transform it  to a donut-shaped one also known as vortex-beam using a phase mask.
-This beam  has a helical wavefront rather than parallel one as in fundamental gaussian beams as we have already seen.
+This beam  has a helical wavefront rather than parallel one as in fundamental
+Gaussian beams as we have already seen.
 In the second part of the tutorial we design a Mach-Zehnder interferometer to see the phase singularity of the donut beam, and understand better why it is called a vortex.
 The objective of this tutorial is to become familiar with:

 - Beam generator module
-- Frenel propagator and use phase masks in addition to paraxial elements
+- Fresnel propagator and use phase masks in addition to paraxial elements
 - Superimpose and move beams on  detectors surface to get interference result.

 First of all let's generate the Gaussian beam we are going to use through this tutorial, for this we use the function ``generate_gh(n,m,x,y,z)``